-- Recognized by Chambers Canada as an “Up and Coming″ lawyer in the field of International Trade
+- Recognized by Chambers Canada as a “Band 3” lawyer in the field of International Trade

-- Chair, Canadian Bar Association, International Law Section
+- Past Chair, Canadian Bar Association, International Law Section

-- Board Member, American Bar Association Section on International Law
+- CBA Liaison, American Bar Association Section on International Law

 - Former Executive Member-at-Large, Ontario Bar Association, Young Lawyers’ Division East